lnls-dig/bpmrffe-epics-ioc/README.md

 ## Running the IOC

-Afterwards, you should create a container specifying the crate and BPM slot numbers, and set up the network to inherit the host's configuration.
+Afterwards, you should create a container specifying the crate and BPM slot numbers, RFFEs' base IP address, and set up the network to inherit the host's configuration.
 For instance,

 ```bash
 docker run \